cfpb/proxy-methodology/README.md

          1. `/input_files/created/tract_attr_over18.dta`
          1. `/input_files/created/zip_attr_over18.dta`
-1. Calculate the BISG probabilities following the methodology described in “Using Publicly Available Information to Proxy for Missing Race and Ethnicity:
+1. Calculate the BISG probabilities following the methodology described in “Using Publicly Available Information to Proxy for Unidentified Race and Ethnicity:
-   Methodology and Assessment” using the probabilities in the previously calculated (above) name and geography files:
+   A Methodology and Assessment” available at [insert link to paper].
    1. `/scripts/geo_name_merger_all_entities_over18.do`—this program
       creates three files (one each for block group, tract, and ZIP code) with BISG probabilities in user-defined directory: